 - Where we can prioritize quality of life over other measures of success.

-- Where there is enough quiet to think.
+- Where there is enough quiet to think and find calm.

 - Access to nature or views of outdoors.